lucademenego99/multilevel-cache/README.md

 > For all the tasks, you can run `gradle tasks`

-Gradle is used to both keep track of the dependencies of the project and compiling the it.
+Gradle is used to both keep track of the dependencies of the project and compiling it.

 #### Build